TactilityProject/Tactility/Documentation/ideas.md

   Create some kind of "intent" handler like on Android.
   The intent can have an action (e.g. view), a URL and an optional bundle.
   The manifest can provide the intent handler
-- When an SD card is detected, check if it has been initialized and assigned as data partition.
-  If the user choses to select it, then copy files from /data over to it.
-  Write the user choice to a file on the card.
-  File contains 3 statuses: ignore, data, .. initdata?
-  The latter is used for auto-selecting it as data partition.
 - Support direct installation of an `.app` file with `tactility.py install helloworld.app <ip>`
 - Support `tactility.py target <ip>` to remember the device IP address.
 - minitar/untarFile(): "entry->metadata.path" can escape its confined path (e.g. "../something")
-- Refactor elf loader code to make it multi-platform and to support multiple types of executables

 ## Medium Priority